pfsense/docs/source/cache-proxy/wpad-autoconfigure-for-squid.rst

 Test Clients
 ------------

-Fire up a browser on a client behind the pfSense firewall, and see what happens.
+Start a browser on a client behind the pfSense firewall, and see what happens.
 If squid is configured for authentication, the client will be greeted with a login prompt.
 Otherwise, check squid's logs to ensure traffic is going through the proxy.
 A proxy test site such as